bluealloy/revm/documentation/src/crates/revm/handler.md

     Deducts values from the caller to the maximum amount of gas that can be spent on the transaction.
 This loads the caller account from the `Database`.

-### ExecutionLoopHandler
+### ExecutionHandler

 Consist of the function that handles the call stack and the first loop.
 They are called in the following order:

+* call
+    Create new call frame or return the Interpreter result if the call is not possible (has a error) or it is precompile call.

-* create_first_frame
+* create

-    This handler crates first frame of the call stack.
-It is called only once per transaction.
+    Create new create call frame, create new account and execute bytecode that outputs the code of the new account.

-* first_frame_return
+* last_frame_return

     This handler is called after the first frame is executed.
 It is used to calculate the gas that is returned from the first frame.